paulschreiber/nyc-vaccine-scheduler/README.md

   ![Sccheudle an Appointment Page](https://i.imgur.com/rWzBZg2.png)

 - When the script found a time slot, it will select the first time slot and go to the next page.
 You will see the **Location information** in the console output:
-  - If this happens, the script will refresh the page and keep trying.
+  - However, if the time slot is no longer available, the script will refresh the page and keep trying.
 E.g.:
   ![Sccheudle an Appointment Page](https://i.imgur.com/ZOSNA1Q.png)

 - When the script successfully enters the next page with a time slot, it will stop.
 In the meantile, it will open a new tab to a Youtube video in order to make a sound as a notification.